Skip to Main Content

 Consider the following:

-• What type of evidence do they use to support their argument?
+• What type of evidence does this news article use to support their argument?
 Data, other people's research, personal opinions, etc.?

 Group 3 (your birthday is in July, August, September)